bgonzalezbustamante/demo-regularisation/README.md

 Required R libraries are: "broom", "caret", "coefplot", "glmnet", "tidyverse", "stargazer", and "wbstats".

-We recommend that users run replication code and scripts from the root directory using the R project "demo-regularisation.Rproj".
+We recommend that users run replication code and scripts from the root directory using the R project "**demo-regularisation.Rproj**".

 ### Replication Instructions